+At 31 December 2012, no trade debtor was individually determined to be impaired.
 At 31 December 2011, trade debtors of HK\$104,000 were individually determined to be impaired and full provision was made.
 Such impaired trade debtors were aged over 90 days.
-At 31 December 2010, no trade debtor was individually determined to be impaired.
 There is no concentration of credit risk with respect to trade debtors, as the Group has a large number of customers.

-Other debtors represent reimbursable expenses paid on behalf of customers and amounts receivable from investee companies, which are held by the Group under available-for-sale financial assets, of HK\$4,072,000 (2010: HK\$4,323,000).
+Other debtors represent reimbursable expenses paid on behalf of customers and amounts receivable from investee companies, which are held by the Group under available-for-sale financial assets, of HK\$3,796,000 (2011: HK\$4,072,000).
 The amounts receivable from investee companies are unsecured and have no fixed term of repayment.
-At 31 December 2010 and 2011, no other debtor was individually determined to be impaired.
+At 31 December 2011 and 2012, no other debtor was individually determined to be impaired.